 Malaria is a leading cause of morbidity and mortality among children under five years of age.
 Children and pregnant women [1,2] are among the most vulnerable groups to malaria, hence are exposed to the disease burden, risk and negative impacts of malaria.
 In 2022, the WHO African Region accounted for about 93.6% of cases and 95.4% of deaths globally; 78.1% of all deaths in this region were among children aged under 5 years in 2022, compared with 90.7% in 2000 [3].
 Nigeria is said to account for the highest percentage of the global malaria burden compared to any other country with 27% of the global estimated malaria cases and 31% of the estimated deaths as well as an estimated 55% of malaria cases in West Africa in 2022 [4].

-Despite united efforts to restrain its spread, the disease continues to pose as a significant public health challenge.
-The use of Insecticide treated bed nets (ITNs) is one of the cost-effective vector control strategy for malaria prevention [5,6 & 7].
+Despite united efforts to restrain its spread, the disease continues to pose a significant public health challenge.
+The use of Insecticide treated bed nets (ITNs) is one of the cost-effective vector control strategies for malaria prevention [5,6 & 7].
 Another control strategy used locally involves the use of antimalarial plants for treatment [8,9 & 10].
 The south-south of Nigeria is one of the areas greatly affected by malaria due to the pattern of rainfall, temperature and humidity [11].
 The understanding of the prevalence of malaria and assessment of ITNs are important for the implementation of effective interventions.

 There is need for more data on prevalence rates of malaria among under five years children.
 Factors influencing the barrier between ITN ownership and utilization, such as cultural beliefs, socioeconomic status and environmental conditions need to be studied.
 When these gaps are addressed, it will aid in the distribution of resources to areas at high-risk and can also inform the creation of policies that address specific barriers to ITN usage.
 When misconceptions about ITN usage are identified, this can be addressed through health education.
 This study aimed to evaluate the prevalence of malaria among children under five years attending Immanuel General Hospital and to assess the usage of ITNs within this group.